emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Optimized for **mobile devices** like the iPhone, iPod touch, iPad, Android mobile phones, and more!
 Share anywhere and anytime on your mobile websites, with the E-MAILiT Mobile-ready auto-optimized share tool (with automatic detection of device-type).

-> Check out the <a href="http://www.e-mailit.com/demos/demo1">live demo</a>
+> Check out the <a href="http://www.e-mailit.com/demos/demo1">live demo</a>.

 E-MAILiT Share Buttons (with integrated third-party share counter buttons) can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed **by default**.

-If you want to **customize** your sharing buttons, get access to analytics of your complete social life-cycle, advertising campaign data metrics, and more, sign up for a free E-MAILiT.com account.
+You do not need to create an account.
+By default, we provide you with a standard version of our plugin.

+Read the <a href="http://wordpress.org/plugins/e-mailit/faq/">FAQ</a> tab to learn more.

 2014 will be a year of many milestones for E-MAILiT, focusing on two different tasks:
 **New** revenue streams for publishers, and